 Lobna Dams now employs four full-time staff and about 20 seasonal workers.
-GIZ is working together with the Tunisian Agricultural Investment Promotion Agency to roll out this start-up approach on a wide scale: 1,000 young people, about half of them women, have completed training courses on business ideas and start-ups.
-In a competition, 250 winners will then be selected and will receive individual coaching for their promising business ideas.
+GIZ is working together with the Tunisian Agricultural Investment Promotion Agency to roll out this start-up approach on a wide scale: 1,200 young people, about half of them women, have completed training courses on business ideas and start-ups.
+In a competition, 300 winners have been selected and received individual coaching for their promising business ideas.
 The ideas range from dried fruit and organic fertiliser production through to technical projects such as using GPS to track farm animals.
 Creating long-term jobs is one of the key strategic goals of the cooperation between the partner governments and GIZ.

 Lobna Dams is determined to expand her business: ‘I am currently reinvesting all the profits into Nakawa Bio,’ says the entrepreneur.
 ‘I am in contact with customers in France and am hoping to soon be able to sell my organic products on the European market.’

 The employment initiative in Egypt focuses on jobs for young people because every fourth Egyptian under the age of 25 is unemployed.
 Working conditions in the country are often unacceptable, especially for people without a university degree: employment contracts are a rarity, few jobs come with social insurance, and the working environment in many smaller companies is based on hierarchy rather than cooperation.
 This means that staff turnover and discontent are high.